ErikBean/cribbagePatch/README.md

 6. DONE! player w/o crib selects slot in array to beginGameCut the deck, move card to game.beginGameCut
 7. DONE!
 Compute score of hands
 8. DONE!
 Player w/o crib has to select card to lead, copy this from hand to playedCards
-9. Players need to take turns playing peg cards
+9. Players need to take turns playing peg cards.
+Player w/o crib needs to start